 - The Wayfinder Experience, a mainly upstate New York based LARP camp.
 Falls somewhere in between Boffer and Theatre, depending on the camp.

-- Epic Adventuez, the Philadelphia offshoot of the above two
+- Adventuez, the Philadelphia offshoot of the above two

-- Lorien Trust/The Gathering - one of the largest in Britain, it is a High Fantasy system using high-quality rubber weaponry.
+- Lorien Trust - one of the largest in Britain, it is a High Fantasy system using high-quality rubber weaponry.
+The final event of each year, the Gathering, pulls in around five or six thousand participants every time.

 - Curious Pastimes - Originally the same gameworld as the Gathering, there was a split after disagreements between the organisers.
 Now very different and more deadly, whilst still being the same style of LARP.